camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 I can't help thinking that my ride with the Gray Wolves was some kind of prelude to the disaster that would overtake the valley: such an obvious statement of invasion and occupation.
 But in this part of the world, conquest is cliché — the Turks first invaded Anatolia a thousand years ago, using horse archery tactics learned from the Huns to crush the decaying Byzantine Empire.
 Before them it was the Arabs, the Greeks, the Persians, the Hittites...
 Eventually European powers swept over the land - unseating the Ottoman viziers, then the Americans bumbled onto the scene, destroying civil institutions that would directly lead to the rise of ISIS...

 The past really weighs down on me sometimes.
-I can see the outlines of these huge historical forces, the marks they leave on the Earth, the ruins, and I think of the place I have in all this chaos.
+I can see the outlines of these huge historical forces, the marks they leave on the Earth, the ruins, and I think of __my place__in all this chaos.
 I wonder if it's meaningless — there will be some new invaders, some new victims, and the cycle will go on.
-Or maybe the utopians are right — you can wipe the slate clean and have a fresh beginning, grind the temples to dust.
+Or maybe the utopians are right — you can wipe the slate clean and have a fresh beginning, grind the temples to dust and build them back up.
 I don't know the answer.
 But I'm glad I mixed myself up in Kurdistan instead of letting the sand pass through my fingers.

 Thanks.